 Also when a restock occurs, keep in mind that no matter how fast you are, you can only buy an item every five seconds.
 Even if you got one in half a second, you'll have to wait five more seconds before you can get to the haggling page again.

-The Pharmacy, Chocolate Factory and Book Shop are all decent choices; there aren't any perfect places to practice, because there are always other restockers just like you at every shop in Neopia.
+If you are still stumped, the Pharmacy, Chocolate Factory and Book Shop are all decent choices for beginners.
+There aren't any perfect places to practice, because there are always other restockers just like you at every shop in Neopia.
 You just need practice and patience to get better and get the good items before they do!
 Just remember to familiarize yourself with the worthwhile items of whatever shops you restock.

 The Restocking Ban